inmanta/inmanta-core/docs/administrators/logging.rst

 --------------------

 The resource action log files contain information about actions performed on a specific resource.
 Each environment has one resource action log file.
-The filename of this log file looks as follows: ``<server .resource-action-log-prefix>-<environment-id>.log``.
-The prefix is configurable with the ``purge-resource-action-logs-interval`` option as described in the :ref:`Inmanta configuration reference<config_reference>`.
+The filename of this log file looks as follows:
+``<server.resource-action-log-prefix>-<environment-id>.log``.
+The prefix can be configured with the configuration option :inmanta.config:option:`server.resource-action-log-prefix`.

 The resource action log file contains information about the following resource action: